Protect your identity

 A data breach is when personal or confidential information is accessed or used without authorisation.

-If your identity document has been stolen, report the theft to:
+If your identity document has been:

 Contact our Integrity Team if a document we issued has been accessed, lost or stolen.
 This includes birth certificates.
 Email bdmfraud@dgs.vic.gov.au(opens in a new window).